Dave Carlsrud

 Ordinance

-ORD 1186, First reading of ordinance to amend and reenact Sections 22-01-03 and 22-01-04(2)(e) of the Valley City Municipal Code related to gaming application fees.
+ORD 1187.
+Second and Final Reading of Ordinance 1187, An ordinance to amend and reenact section 4-01-04 of the Valley City Municipal Code related to license fees for retail sale of alcoholic beverages.
 (City Attorney Martineck)

 Roll Call: Bishop Magnuson Erickson Gulmon Carlsrud